CONNECTICUT (WTNH) — The August primary is less than two weeks away, and an absentee ballot bill is awaiting Governor Ned Lamont’s signature.

 A segment of the voting public said they’re being deprived the right to a secret ballot.
 Those in the blind community said their voices are not being heard.

-“We want to be treated like equal citizens,” said Maryanne Melley, Connecticut President of the American Federation of the Blind.
+“We want to be treated like equal citizens,” said Maryanne Melley, Connecticut President of the National Federation of the Blind.

 Melley has been blind for more than 20 years.
 She has a guide dog, Homer, for help.